“Lessons for Understanding Our Water Footprint” are standards-based, earth science lesson plans about water use for middle- and high-school students.

 Presentations, videos, activities, assessments, portfolio assignments, technology integration and community extensions give teachers flexible approaches to teaching kids about water footprints.

-Real-world exercises help students understand how their own habits and behaviors impact their water use
+Real-world exercises that demonstrate to students how their own habits and behaviors impact their water use

 Opportunities to engage students in real-world learning exercises help them understand their water use and bring water footprint concepts to life.

-Promotional materials to help promote the Water Footprint Calculator site and concept
+Promotional materials to promote the Water Footprint Calculator site and concept

 Downloadable materials can be used to promote the water use lesson plans.

-TEKS, CCSS, NGSS and EFS Standards alignment that can help teachers meet their earth science curriculum requirements
+Standards alignment to TEKS, CCSS, NGSS and EFS to help teachers meet their earth science curriculum requirements

-Standards alignments help teachers meet earth science curriculum requirements and include the Texas Essential Knowledge and Skills (TEKS); Common Core State Standards (CCSS) for ELA/Literacy and Mathematics; Next Generation Science Standards (NGSS); and the Cloud Education for Sustainability (EFS) Standards & Performance Indicators.
+Standards alignments include: the Texas Essential Knowledge and Skills (TEKS); Common Core State Standards (CCSS) for ELA/Literacy and Mathematics; Next Generation Science Standards (NGSS); and the Cloud Education for Sustainability (EFS) Standards & Performance Indicators.